 - Lock out user after: Enter the number of times users can attempt to log in to their accounts with an invalid password before their accounts are locked.
 The maximum is 100 invalid login attempts.
-See About lockouts below.
+See About lockouts.

-- Account is automatically unlocked after: enter the number of minutes a locked account remains locked before it is unlocked automatically.
+- Account is automatically unlocked after: Enter the number of minutes a locked account remains locked before it's unlocked automatically.
 Auto unlock requires no additional user action, and the minimum setting is one minute.
 You can configure this setting for up to 9,999 minutes.
-It is not enabled by default.
+It isn't enabled by default.

-- Show lock out failures: select this option to show a message on the sign-in page to alert end-users when they have been locked out of their account due to too many failed login attempts.
+- Show lock out failures: Alert end-users when they've been locked out of their account due to too many failed login attempts.

-- Send a lockout email to user: select this option to send an email to users when their account is locked due to too many failed sign-in attempts.
+- Send a lockout email to user: Send an email to users when their account is locked due to too many failed sign-in attempts.
 You can customize the Account Locked email in Settings > Email & SMS.
 You can also insert a link in the email to let users unlock their account.
 To enable the link, open the appropriate email and select The user can perform self-service account unlock.

-- Unlock users in Okta and Active Directory: select this option to unlock user accounts in AD and Okta.
+- Unlock users in Okta and Active Directory: Unlock user accounts in AD and Okta.

-- Unlock users in only Okta: select this option to unlock user accounts in Okta.
+- Unlock users in only Okta: Unlock user accounts in Okta.

 - Self-service recovery options: select these options:

-- Voice Call: select this option to send users who have forgotten their password a voice call with an audible password reset code.
+- Voice Call: Send users who have forgotten their password a voice call with an audible password reset code.

-Email: select this option to send users who have forgotten their password an email with a password reset code.
+Email: Send users who have forgotten their password an email with a password reset code.

-The password security question is required to perform a password reset with SMS.
+The security question is required to perform a password reset with SMS.
 With an Early Access feature, you can omit a security question from the password recovery flow.
-This applies to Okta and Active Directory (AD sourced users only.
+This applies to Okta and AD-sourced users only.
 To enable it, contact Okta Support.

-- Additional self-service recovery option: select an additional self-service recovery option and then enter the minimum number of characters the security answer must contain.
+- Password recovery question complexity: Enter the minimum number of characters that the security answer must contain.